 This guide provides resources that may be helpful to Social Work classes.

-Peer-reviewed journals (often called "scholarly" or "academic" journals) contain original research articles.
-These journals publish research that has been reviewed by other scholars in the field - the authors' academic peers.
-These reviewers work to ensure the integrity and quality of the research being reported upon.
+These articles have been reviewed by other scholars in the field - the authors' academic peers.
+The reviewers work to ensure the integrity and quality of the research being reported upon.

 Peer-reviewed articles may describe either qualitative or quantitative research.